 As you can see, finding free or affordable blueprints for a new home isn’t as difficult as you might think.
 When utilizing these resources, just try to consider how the design will affect the project’s total cost.

 Of course, it’s hard to visualize what your home will look like with just a blueprint in hand.
-Partner with a design team, like brick&batten, and order an online design.
+Partner with an exterior design services team, like brick&batten, and order an online design.
 We provide custom exterior makeover services and help our clients visualize the plans with realistic renderings.
 We also offer links to our suggested resources to make the DIY or contracting process much easier.

 Subscribe for more content like this!